replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

       curl -sSL https://k8s.kurl.sh/APP_SLUG | sudo bash -s ha
       ```

-    Replace `APP_SLUG` with the unique slug for the application.
-The application slug is included in the installation command provided by the vendor.
+    Replace `APP_SLUG` with the unique identifier for the application.
+The application slug is included in the installation command provided by your application vendor.

 1. <HAStep/>